Magnetjs/magnet-core/README.md

 - Standard is god, we define the structure.
 - Everything else is up to you.

+### Status
+Under development, API might change for all Magnet modules.

 ### Module boilerplate
 ```
 import Base from 'magnet-core/dist/base';